-We are currently recruiting 12-15 Glasgow-based STEM researchers to participate as volunteers in the See Yourself in STEM project to inspire the next generation of STEM researchers.
-STEM researchers, including academic staff, postdoctoral researchers, PhD students, and undergraduates with research experience from any university or research institute/centre across Glasgow are encouraged to apply.
-Researchers from groups underrepresented in STEM are especially encouraged to apply.
-Selected researchers will participate in two workshops before being supported to deliver four sessions with school pupils.
+We are delighted to have recruited 18 Glasgow-based STEM Researcher Role Models to participate as volunteers in the See Yourself in STEM project to inspire the next generation of STEM researchers.
+The Role Models include academic staff, postdoctoral researchers, PhD students, and undergraduates with research experience researching a wide range of STEM subjects.
+The Researcher Role Models will participate in two workshops before being supported to deliver four sessions with school pupils.
 Researchers will work in pairs or trios to deliver the four sessions.
 The overall time commitment is approximately 10 hours.

 - Wednesday 31st March 1-5pm: Glasgow Science Centre’s Inspire and Challenge training

 - Wednesday 28th April 2-5pm: STEM Equals workshop